-- Alternatively, should the database need to be restored from our existing backups, we can leverage the virtualization capabilities of the Datto device to take SQL backups off of the running VM.
+- Alternatively, if you need to restore a database from your existing backups, we can leverage the virtualization capabilities of the Datto device to take SQL backups off of the running VM.

-If the database is on an isolated partition that does not hold any other crucial files, the partition can be excluded from a backup and the database can be backed up to a NAS share on the Datto device.
+If the database is on an isolated partition that does not hold any other crucial files, you can exclude the partition from a backup, then back up the database onto a NAS share hosted by the Datto device.

 - Ensure the SQL writer is correctly configured to take SQL backups.

-- Configuration of these backups is beyond the scope of Datto Technical Support.
+- The configuration of these backups is beyond the scope of Datto Technical Support.

 - You can create and assign particular backup jobs given the space limitations of the Datto device.

-- Restores can be carried out through a network share depending on the selected recovery model.
+- You can establish a restore through a network share depending on the selected recovery model.

-Should an SQL Server go down in a scenario where a system state backup is needed to leverage Microsoft recovery tools, the next step is to create a virtual machine of the protected server.
+If a SQL Server goes down in a scenario where a system state backup is needed to leverage Microsoft recovery tools, the next step is to create a virtual machine of the protected server.

-- Once the VM is created, set it up as a Firewalled with a Private Subnet.
+- Once you have created the VM, set it up as a Firewalled with a Private Subnet.

 - To prevent live communication on the network, you may need to get the machine behind a KVM NAT.

-- Datto Technical Support is happy to assist you in bringing the machine online in a state that a SQL backup can be performed within the Microsoft SQL backup system.
+- Datto Technical Support is happy to assist you in bringing the machine online in a state that the Microsoft SQL backup system can perform a SQL backup.